harshu0117/GNN_molecularPropertyPrediction/README.md

 - **Device**: Runs on GPU (`cuda`) if available, otherwise CPU.

 This setup allows the model to effectively learn from spatial molecular data and generalize well to property prediction tasks like energy, dipole moment, and more.

----

-Let me know if you want to add visuals or explanations for datasets used or training logs!

 ##  Dataset